ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 In HPKE JWE Key Encryption:

 - The Key Management Mode is Key Encryption.
 - When all recipients use the same HPKE algorithm to secure the Content Encryption Key, the JWE Protected Header SHOULD contain "alg".
-Otherwise
-JWE Protected Header (and JWE Shared Unprotected Header) MUST NOT contain "alg".
+Otherwise, the JWE Protected Header (and JWE Shared Unprotected Header) MUST NOT contain "alg".
 - JOSE Header parameter "alg" MUST be a JOSE-HPKE algorithm.
 - JOSE Header parameter "psk_id" MAY be present.
 - JOSE Header parameter "auth_kid" SHOULD NOT be present.